OpenMandrivaAssociation/nvidia/README.md

 # nvidia
-This repository contains the latest NVIDIA production driver.
-The legacy driver is in `nvidia-legacy`
+This repository contains the latest NVIDIA New Feature driver.
+This driver is for the rolling release.